zowe/docs-site/docs/whats-new/breaking-changes-v3.md

 ### Breaking changes

-* Updating Angular to Version 16 from Version 12
+* Updated Angular to Version 18 from Version 12.
+Apps built upon angular, exluding iframe apps, will need to be updated to be compatible with the V3 Desktop.
-* Removing the core-js dependency
-* Updating Webpack to version 5
-* Updating Typescript to 4.9

 ## CLI